mlin2024/Doodl.e/README.md

 * [x] User can sign up for a new account
 * [x] User can logout
 * [x] User can choose between Doodle Mode and Game Mode
-* [x] User can view their profile
   * [x] User can choose to either create a new doodle or contribute to an existing doodle
     * [x] User can choose a doodle from a selection of doodles from the database that they've never edited before
       * [x] User can see the timestamp of each doodle in the selection
       * [x] User can view a detail view of each doodle, including the doodle's full history
     * [x] User can draw a new doodle
     * [x] User can contribute to the doodle that they chose in the contribute screen
       * [x] User can undo/redo their strokes
+      * [ ] User can change the pen thickness between small, medium, and large
+      * [x] User can erase their strokes
+      * [x] User can choose their drawing color out of a list of colors
       * [x] User can send out their new doodle/contribution to the database
   * [ ] User can choose to either create a new game or join an existing game
     * [ ] User can create a new game and receive the game code
     * [ ] User can join a game by inputting the game code
       * [ ] User can view a list of all users currently in the game
       * [ ] User who created a game can start the game
       * [ ] User can proceed with gameplay similar to Doodle Mode, but confined among the users in the game
       * [ ] User can view the full history of each doodle in the game after the game ends
+* [x] User can view their profile
   * [ ] User can add their Twitter to allow automatic posting of their doodles
   * [x] User can choose to view their gallery
   * [x] User can view a gallery of all the doodles they've done
     * [x] User can see the timestamp of each doodle in the gallery
     * [x] User can view a detail view of each doodle, including the doodle's full history
 * [ ] User can receive a notification whenever one of their doodles is contributed to

 **Optional Nice-to-have Stories**

-* [ ] User can choose their drawing color out of a list of colors (previously used colors cannot be chosen)
 * [ ] When receiving an existing doodle from the database, user can view a timelapse of the work already done on the doodle

 ### 2. Screen Archetypes